Julian Teicke

 Julian Teicke (10 October 1986) is a German entrepreneur who was the founder and CEO of wefox.
 He is also an investor and board member of several European tech startups.

 In 2022, he was recognised with one of the "40 under 40" awards by Capital Magazine.
 He is also a columnist at Forbes Magazine.

-Early life and education

-Teicke graduated from the John F. Kennedy School, Berlin.
-Afterwards, he moved to Switzerland, where he graduated with a Business Administration at the University of St. Gallen in 2010.
-In 2020 he was awarded with the "Founder of the Year" Award of the University of St. Gallen.

 Career

 In 2009, Teicke played an active role in starting up the UK branch of Chocri, a chocolate company based in Berlin.
 He later joined Groupon where he headed up the European sales operation.

-In 2010 he joined the e-commerce platform DeinDeal in Switzerland.
+In 2010, he joined the e-commerce platform DeinDeal in Switzerland.